Learning that values context and complexity

 not checklist.

 I don’t treat AI ethics as a one-time policy review.
-I help communities build the habit of examining values, power, and impact over time, and anticipating consequences before they arrive.
+I help communities build the habit of examining values, questioning assumptions, and making decisions they can defend — together, and often.

 Ongoing, not one-and-done